ferdy/.emacs.d/README.md

 This is the Emacs configuration I use everyday.

 It requires an Emacs version built from development sources and a bunch of external tools.
-I have a [script](https://github.com/manuel-uberti/.emacs.d/blob/master/esetup) to prepare the right environment for my configuration, but your mileage might vary.
+I devised a [script](https://github.com/manuel-uberti/.emacs.d/blob/master/esetup) to prepare the right environment for my configuration, but your mileage might vary.